thinkshout/ts_recipes/solr_local_install/README.md

 Note: If homebrew cannot find a tap for solr36, you can manually download the file from a repo like: https://github.com/paulirish/homebrew-versions-1/blob/master/solr36.rb

-and put it at `/usr/local/Library/Taps/homebrew/homebrew-versions/solr36.rb`
+and put it at `/usr/local/Homebrew/Library/Taps/homebrew/homebrew-versions/` (may be `/usr/local/Library/Taps/homebrew/homebrew-versions/solr36.rb` on some systems)

 This change would usually be overwritten by a `brew update` or a `brew upgrade`, but if you add the file to your git excludes, it should be safe.
 To do this, add the following line to the bottom of `/usr/local/Library/Taps/homebrew/homebrew-versions/.git/info/exclude`